 PAGE 3 - click here for more details: COMPETITIONS P.3

-it easy to find space for creative purposes.
+The CREATIVE SPACES WEBSITE is a FREE TOOL that makes it easy to find space for creative purposes.
 It includes a searchable database, case studies, resources and a regular newsletter that allows users to source and promote venues

 The Australian Writers’ Guild sponsors events, festivals, awards and programs that recognise, promote, reward and celebrate

 the work of screen and stage writers.
 See who’s eligible.

-- The Brisbane City Council is seeking public event visionaries for its CREATIVE EVENTS REGISTER.
+The Brisbane City Council is seeking public event visionaries for its CREATIVE EVENTS REGISTER.
 If you’ve got a bright idea, register now.

 Playwrights from regional or remote areas may apply for travel costs to attend events and opportunities through the newly established ERIN THOMAS PLAYWRIGHT FUND.
 There is

 screenplay with a treatment, or a comprehensive concept proposal (1–3 pages) to WriteMe Australia, a national screenwriting initiative program which aims to develop exceptional material into production-ready screenwriting to be produced by the LaRoda

 Films network.
 There is no closing date for submissions.
 All ideas and material exchanged between all parties constitute intellectual property that shall remain the exclusive property of the originator.

 'WHAT'S ON NOW?' – low cost or free general events for you and your family to enjoy.

-Due to the large number of general events coming up in February 2018, this section has been moved to a second Quicklists page at EVENT
+These pages were updated on Wednesday, 9 October 2019!
+Due to the large number of general events coming up in October 2019, this section has been moved to a second Quicklists page at EVENT

 EVENT QUICKLISTS!
 P2